 Mahatma Gandhi Marine National Park

 Made up of 15 islands in the Andaman and Nicobar group stands an Indian wildlife reserve among paradise.
-This is a chance to see coral reefs first hand, either through glass bottomed boats or more closely by snorkeling or scuba diving directly into them.
+This is a chance to see coral reefs first hand.
+You can either do so through glass-bottomed boats or more closely by snorkeling/scuba diving directly into them.
 A veritable paradise of sandy beaches and swaying palms, you may mistake the islands for being all fun and games, but the reefs help you to understand the beauty we are constantly destroying and must learn to protect and nurture.

 Where to stay: Sea Princess